Jameskmonger/splitkeep/README.md

 # splitkeep

-Split a string, keep the delimter.
+Split a string, keep the delimiter.